SamuOnDev/SamuOnDev/README.md

 I enjoy learning new technologies, and creating projects.
 For a long time I have been learning on my own, until I have taken the leap to dedicate myself 100% to development.

 - 🔭 I am currently working on expanding and strengthening my knowledge
-- 🌱 I'm currently learning TypeScript, Angular, NodeJS and everything I can
+- 🌱 I'm currently learning everything I can
 - 💞️ Something about me: I love video games and computers.
 I started very young and here I am, I have owned servers and large video game communities during my life.

 <hr>